Sally Go 'Round the Roses: Background

 The producer of "Sally Go 'Round the Roses", Abner Spector, was an A&R man for the Chicago-based Chess Records.
 Spector was responsible for The Corsairs' 1962 number 12 hit "Smoky Places", which had been released on Tuff, a subsidiary of J&S Records.
-In the summer of 1963, Spector asked J&S owner, Zelma "Zell" Sanders, to assemble a vocal ensemble to record a girl group style record, to which end Sanders wrote the song "Sally..." with Spector's wife Lona Stevens, drawing inspiration from the nursery rhyme "Ring around the Rosie".
+In the summer of 1963, Spector asked J&S owner Zelma "Zell" Sanders to assemble a vocal ensemble to record a girl group- style record, to which end Sanders wrote the song "Sally..." with Spector's wife Lona Stevens, drawing inspiration from the nursery rhyme "Ring around the Rosie".
 The songwriting copyright for "Sally..." is now in the name of Abner Spector who died in 2010; Zell Sanders died in 1976.

 The arrangement for "Sally Go 'Round the Roses" was provided by Artie Butler, who recalls Spector "asked me to listen to [the] song...[I] decided that in its present form it did not [have potential], but I heard something in my head.
 He said, 'Go into a small demo studio and do what you hear', and he would pay for it."
 Butler says that he prepped the backing track for "Sally..." at Broadway Recording Studios in the Ed Sullivan Theater; in spite of it being widely reported that Buddy Miles is the drummer, Butler claims that, except for the guitar parts (by Al Gorgoni and Carl Lynch), he played all the instruments on the track.
 Butler states the entire recording of "Sally..." was done "on an old Ampex tape machine at 71/2 IPS mono....Each time when I added another element" – including the final element: the vocalists – "I added a different type of reverb.
-Each generation [ie. development] seemed to add to the distinct sound of the record."
+Each generation [i.e. development] seemed to add to the distinct sound of the record."